-Extension of Study Period End Date due to Emergency Medical Situation
+Extension of Study Period End Date due to Emergency Medical Situation or Natural Disaster

-When a student has an emergency medical situation, they may extend the study period end date of their application beyond a normal study period end date (as stated in the school calendar) if the extension has been approved by the school and the extension is no more than 30 calendar days in length.
+When a student has an emergency medical situation or natural disaster, they may extend the study period end date of their application beyond a normal study period end date (as stated in the school calendar) if the extension has been approved by the school and the extension is no more than 30 calendar days in length.

-To request an extension, the student may submit a Request for Reconsideration along with a letter from the institution confirming the extension and supporting medical documentation, if applicable.
+To request an extension, the student may submit a Request for Reconsideration along with a letter from the institution confirming the extension and supporting documentation, if applicable.